Are you getting full value from your external facilitator?

 In a recent survey conducted, most respondents said that their facilitators met their expectations.
 Facilitators generally helped groups to get through the agenda, kept the conversation on track, worked towards the intended outcomes.
 But is that enough?

-So, what SHOULD great facilitators do?
 Here is what our survey respondents said:

 - Develop a working knowledge of what the organisation does (direction, challenges, opportunities, context) and understand group dynamics